aptech/docs/docs/convertstrtosa.rst

     z = convertstrtosa(str);

-You can check the types of your variables by viewing them on the GAUSS data page, or by using the :func:`show` command.
+You can check the types of your variables by viewing them on the GAUSS data page, or by using the `show` command.
 If the code above was executed at startup, running the *show* command would return:

 ::